Welcome to Cerne Historical Society

 The Society was formed in 1988 following the Cerne Abbey Millennium celebrations in 1987.

-The name was chosen carefully: the Society wanted to involve all communities in the valley and initially drew its membership from the Cerne Valley villages, namely Godmanstone, Minterne Magna, Minterne Parva, Up Cerne and Nether Cerne and Cerne Abbas.
+The name was chosen carefully: the Society wanted to involve all communities in the valley and drew its membership from the Cerne Valley villages, namely Godmanstone, Minterne Magna, Minterne Parva, Up Cerne and Nether Cerne and Cerne Abbas.
 It is for this reason that the Society was named ‘Cerne’ Historical Society and not ‘Cerne Abbas’.
-Today it also welcomes researchers from abroad and some extremely valuable contributuons have been made to this site from those with family connections in Cerne, living in New Zealand for example.
+Today it also welcomes researchers from abroad and some extremely valuable contributions have been made to this site from those with family connections in Cerne, living in New Zealand for example.

 It now has over 162 members and always puts together a lively Programme of talks and visits on a wide range of local history topics.

 The aims of this website and indeed the Society, are to inspire, educate and motivate its members and visitors to get involved in research, be that for the Society to share on this website or for themselves.
-A common goal for all of the above is that we wish to foster the art and science of cherishing, conserving and appreciating the history around us here in this valley.
+A common goal for all of the above is that we wish to foster the art and science of cherishing, conserving and researching the history around us here in this valley.